Oris: Independence

 It also produces a very small series of luxury promotional watches under the 'Saros' brand at the request of large companies for very special occasions.
 These watches made in Hölstein are only recognizable by the inscriptions on the back, the frame being fully dedicated to the subject of the promotion.
-The movements of these "made to measure" watches are mainly quartz, made in Switzerland.
+The movements of these bespoke watches are mainly quartz, made in Switzerland.